hahuyhoang411/hahuyhoang411.github.io/src/data/blog-posts/code-web-1.md

 Perplexity suggested I use `Jekyll`, a static site generator.
 A quick Google search led me to [GitHub Pages](https://pages.github.com/), which offers a straightforward way to set up a Jekyll site.
 I followed the instructions, and *BAM* – I had my first-ever website!
 It was basic, sure, but it was mine.

-> Well, the funny thing is, my excitement about having my first website washed 'Jekyll' away—I ended up not using Jekyll after all.
+> Well, the funny thing is, my excitement about having my first website washed 'Jekyll' away-I ended up not using Jekyll after all.

 <div class="image-container">
     <img src="/assets/images/blog/code-web-1/init.png" alt="First website screenshot">